 Don’t scare your dog!

 Dog repellers that use water are similar in design to the ultrasonic deterrents in that they are attached to a spike that you push into the ground.
 They are also triggered by the motion sensors that detect an approaching animal.
 Instead of the device emitting a sound, it emits a stream of water to keep dogs out of gardens.
 This means that the device needs to be attached to a water supply.
-A garden hose is connected to the water inlet, and the trigger operates a valve that releases the jet.
+A garden hose is connected to the water inlet, and the trigger operates a valve that releases the stream.

 Studies have shown that water jets can be effective at frightening some types of birds away – herons for example – which may appeal if you have a garden pond whose fish population you want to protect.
 And in the badger study we mentioned above, water jets were also tested and found to have some effect.
 Though not a very strong one.
 The devices did reduce food intake at the feeding station but not badger activity overall.

-Bear in mind though, that there is less motivation for your dog to approach a flower bed than there is for a wild badger to tuck in to a free dinner.
-So in theory, it should take less to stop him.
+Bear in mind though, that there is less motivation for your dog to approach a flower bed than there is for a wild badger to tuck into a free dinner.
+So, in theory, it should take less to stop him.

 This is a fairly typical water spraying animal repeller.
 As you can see, the water repeller is rather more substantial than the ultrasonic repellers and needs a water supply.
 Many people are buying and using these for repelling wild animals such as deer or the neighbor’s cats.
-And it is debatable how well the work on water loving dogs like Labradors.
-Though of course taking a dip in your favorite pond is not the same as being squirted in the face.
+It is debatable how well they might work on water-loving dogs like Labradors.
+Though, of course, taking a dip in your favorite pond is not the same as being squirted in the face.

 Again, the risk with using an aversive like this is unwanted effects.
-A dog that wont swim on the beach because he has developed a fear of water spray for example.
+A dog that won’t swim on the beach because he has developed a fear of water spray for example.
 It could happen.

-Dog repellents that use smell or odor
+Dog Repellents that use Smell or Odor

 There is evidence for the limited effectiveness of certain chemicals or odors as dog repellents to keep dogs out of gardens.
 But when using these solutions, there are factors to be aware of.
 Outdoors, any kind of chemical that you apply has the potential to both

 - Have some effects on the surrounding area

-- Break down and become ineffective soon after application
+- Break down and become ineffective soon after application.

 Provided that you are aware of these two issues, dog repellent sprays that keep dogs of the flower beds using unpleasant odors may be something you’ll want to consider.